influxdata/docs-v2/content/v2.0/cloud/rate-limits.md

 ## Free Tier

 Everyone starts with the rate-limited Free Tier.
-You can try out InfluxDB Cloud as long as you like, but the data retention is limited to new data (within the last 72 hours) only.
+You can use the InfluxDB Cloud as long as you want, but rate limits for query and writes and data retention limits apply.
-Other limits are in place for query and writes, but you should be able to monitor 5-10 sensors, stacks or servers comfortably.
+You should be able to monitor 5-10 sensors, stacks, or servers comfortably.

-The following rate limits apply to Free tier users.
+### Limits applied to Free Tier accounts

 - `write` endpoint
+  - Write throughput of 10KB per second
-  - 3000 KB (10 KB/s) of data written in a 5 minute window
+  - 3000 KB of data written in a 5 minute window

 - `query` endpoint
+  - Query throughput of 100 KB/s
-  - 30 MB (5 MB/s) of data returned in a 5 minute window
+  - 30MB of data returned in a 5 minute window

 - 5 dashboards
 - 5 tasks